Andreas Douzos: Career

 Subsequently he returned to Greece, where he relocated permanently in Athens, he became theatrical entrepreneur founded his own theatrical company in 1982 the Theatrical Businesses Andreas Ntouzos undertook the Superstar Theatre (later renamed Broadway Theatre; today known as the Theatro Katia Dandoulaki) 1000m^{2} in the Athens district of Kypseli.
 In 1990/1991 theatrical season, starred in the Jean de Létraz play Chasing love (Chasse gardée; Greek: Κυνηγώντας τον έρωτα) staged at the Superstar Theatre which he himself directed.

 In 1994, in order to withdraw his business shares due to financial difficulties, he sold the business of theatre to actress Katia Dandoulaki.
 His last film role appearance was in the film Athens Blues (2001; Greek original title it can be literally translated as A Day Night) directed by Giorgos Panousopoulos.

-After being diagnosed with Parkinson's disease, ιn January, 2013 he was seriously injured his head after an accident he sustained at his home and he underwent a medical intervention thereafter, remained in a hospital's intensive care unit.
-After several days of hospitalization he died on April 29, 2013, at the age of 76.
-He was buried at Second Cemetery of Athens on May 2, 2013.
+Later life and death

+He was hospitalized in a private hospital in Athens on 19 July 2010, after experiencing chest pain and intense discomfort, however, tests did not show anything serious.
+He was rushed to the intensive care unit of a private clinic in Athens on 24 January 2013 with a hematoma on his head, after a fall at his home, and underwent surgery.
+He died after months of hospitalization on 29 April just before midnight, at age 79.
+For the last seven years of his life, he suffered from Alzheimer's disease.
+He was buried on 2 May at the Athens 2nd Cemetery.